weidelamancha/Topic-Modeling/README.md

-# Topic_Modeling
+# Topic Modeling
-My attempts using PubMed database \n Pubmed_Journal_Topics wants to generate topics appeared in a specific journal by using article titles
+My attempts using PubMed database.
+Pubmed_Journal_Topics wants to generate topics appeared in a specific journal by using article titles.